 (c) Periods of incarceration of longer than 28 days.

-(c)(1) After, or at the time of, the filing of a notice of appeal, if a stay is desired, the defendant shall file a written motion requesting a stay of a sentence term of incarceration of 30 days or more.
+(c)(1) After, or at the time of, the filing of a notice of appeal, if a stay is desired, the defendant shall file a written motion requesting a stay of a sentence term of incarceration of more than 28 days.
 That motion shall be accompanied by a memorandum indicating the legal basis for the appeal and that the appeal is not being taken for purposes of delay.
 The memorandum shall also address why the defendant is not a flight risk; and why the defendant does not pose a danger to any other person or the community.

 (c)(2) A copy of the motion, and supporting memorandum shall be served on the prosecuting attorney.
 An opposing memorandum may be filed within 7 days after receipt of the application, or shorter time as the court deems necessary.
 A hearing on the application shall be held within 7 days of the court receiving either the opposing memorandum or an indication that no opposing memorandum will be filed.
 If no opposing memorandum is filed, the hearing will be held within 14 days after the application is filed with the court.